Comparison·Jun 15, 2026·12 min read

 If your applicants send clean PDFs from clean systems, the document intake question is uninteresting.
 The data is structured.
 You parse it, you decide.
 Most enterprise risk platforms assume this is the world they live in.
 For tier-one bank originations from existing customers with digital onboarding, that assumption is fine.

 For everyone else, it is not.
-The applications that come in to a typical mid-market lender include scanned identity documents, handwritten income statements, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen different jurisdictions in a dozen different formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.
+The applications that come in to a typical lender include scanned identity documents, handwritten income statements, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen different jurisdictions in a dozen different formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.

 If you go with a platform that treats document intake as a partnership, you are signing two contracts and integrating two products.
 If document quality is your real bottleneck, you are also paying for the partner platform to be tuned to your specific document types, which is itself a project.